 You keep your jobseeker's payment while on JobPath.
 Generally the programme lasts for a year (52 weeks).
 If you find a job, the Jobpath company will continue to work with you while you are in employment for up to a year.
 It will give particular support during the first few weeks of employment.

 If you are registered with Jobpath, you are not eligible for DEASP employment support schemes (such as Tús or Community Employment).

 Depending on local arrangements, while you are on JobPath you may sign on for your jobseeker's payment less often than at present or, in some situations, you may not have to sign on at all.

 Employment services are available to all EEA nationals.
 If you are from outside the EEA you should contact your local Intreo Centre or Social Welfare Branch Office to check your eligibility.
 You need a Personal Public Services (PPS) number to register for employment services.
 In some cases you will be directed to these supports through the Department’s activation process.
 If you are not claiming a payment or are not engaged in activation (for example, if you are over 62) you can also access some of these supports directly, although in some cases priority may be given to people getting a jobseeker’s payment.
 The services and supports include:

 - A group engagement session with other jobseekers to give you an overview of the supports available.
 You are assigned to a group engagement session when you first sign on for a jobseeker’s payment.

-- Depending on your jobseeker profile one-to-one sessions with a DSP case officer to discuss employment opportunities, training courses, financial supports and other options which may lead to employment.
+- Depending on your jobseeker profile one-to-one sessions with a DEASP case officer to discuss employment opportunities, training courses, financial supports and other options which may lead to employment.
 If you are getting a jobseeker’s payment you will be given on-going appointments to monitor your progression towards employment, training or education.

 - A Jobseeker Information booklet that gives practical advice on CVs, job application letters, interviews, recruitment channels and summarises the employment and training supports that may help you in your job search.